greenteawarrior/LearnYouAHaskell/2StartingOut/StartingOutNotes.md

     ```
     conanO'Brien = "It's a-me, Conan O'Brien!"
     ```
-    * because we can't change what names and functions mean once we've defined them, conanO'Brien and the string "It's a-me, Conan O'Brien!" can be used interchangeably
+    * because we can't change what names and functions mean once we've defined them, conanO'Brien and the string "It's a-me, Conan O'Brien!" can be used interchangeably.

 ### [An intro to lists](http://learnyouahaskell.com/starting-out#an-intro-to-lists)
 * "Lists are SO awesome."